Accept the Challenge to Advance

 - Nurse anesthesia program is a full time in-residence program

 - Continually update programs offered to respond to community needs

-- Program full time faculty are also employed as advanced practice nurses
+- Program full time faculty also maintain clinical practice hours

 Whether you are considering becoming a Family Nurse Practitioner, a Certified Registered Nurse Anesthetist, or an expert who wants to achieve a Doctor of Nursing Practice, Otterbein University’s graduate nursing programs are designed with the changing roles of nursing and the healthcare delivery systems in mind.

 What makes our programs really stand out is how well our graduates do when they leave our programs.
 Nurses graduating from Otterbein are prepared, competent and confident.
 That’s a compliment we hear time and time again from organizations hiring our graduates.